The Complete Guide to Paros, Greece

 ↠ Tipping is common courtesy in Paros, especially in restaurants where you’re expected to leave a 10% tip.

-↠ Renting a car or scooter is easy in Paros, you’ll need a valid International Driving License (I used my UK license and all was fine).
+↠ Renting a car or scooter is easy in Paros, you’ll need a valid International Driving License (I used my UK license, and all was fine).
 Some rentals might also need you to have a credit card with enough space on it to cover the cost of the rental.

 Now more than ever, make sure not to leave home without travel insurance.
 For the last few years, I’ve been using Safetywing Nomad Insurance for all my individual trips and digital nomad lifestyle and there’s no better company for all my insurance needs.
-Cover starts from as little as $42 per month.
+Cover starts from as little as $56 per month.
 Get your quote below now.

 Planning a trip right now?
-These are just some of my favourite websites I use to book everything from hotels to rental cars!
+These are just some of my favorite websites I use to book everything from hotels to rental cars!

-Rentalcars.com for quick and easy car rentals worldwide
+Discover Cars for quick and easy car rentals worldwide

-Booking.com for great deals on hotels
+Booking.com and Agoda for great deals on hotels

-Get Your Guide and Viator for tours and adventures around the world
+Viator for tours and adventures around the world

 Related posts you might like: